Gigaspaces/maven-xap-plugin/src/main/resources/pu-templates/event-processing/readme.txt

 entries.
 The take operation results in an "event" that will end up executing the "Processor" class.
 The Processor "processes" the Data object (by setting its processed flag to true) and returns it.
 The return value is automatically written back to the Space.
-  Any changes done on the processor Space are replicated in a reliable asynchronous manner to the mirror processing unit which in turn persist the changes to the database.
 When the processor starts up, it loads all its relevant data from the database and initializes the Space with it.
   The processor also comes with both a unit test and integration test that verifies its behavior.

-  The mirror module is a very simple module which includes just a mirror Space.
-The mirror Space uses the Hibernate external data source in order to persist changes to the database using Hibernate.
-The processor connects to the mirror in a reliable asynchronous manner and replicates changes done on its Space to the mirror.

   The feeder module, which is also a processing unit, connects to a Space remotely and writes unprocessed Data objects to the Space (resulting in events firing up within the processor processing unit).

-To view the HSQL database created by the mirror service invoke mvn os:hsql-ui.

 BUILDING, PACKAGING, RUNNING, DEPLOYING
 ---------------------------------------